oxylabs/quick-start-guide/Guides/Other Websites.md

 After running this basic scraper, try out other parameters that will help you retrieve specific data from your target website.

 ## 6. Enable Parsing
 If you want to get parsed data, you can utilize the [Custom Parser](https://developers.oxylabs.io/scraper-apis/custom-parser) feature to define your own parsing logic.
 It goes hand in hand with our **AI-powered OxyCopilot** feature, which can quickly generate `parsing_instructions` based on the prompts you provide in English.
-To access **OxyCopilot**, visit the [dashboard](https://dashboard.oxylabs.io/) and head to the **Scraper API Playground**.
+To access **OxyCopilot**, visit the [dashboard](https://dashboard.oxylabs.io/) and head to the **Web Scraper API Playground**.

 ### Example